markjnkim/es_mod/01-html/content/step-4-what-to-do.md

 ![step title](./assets/step-4/600-step-span.png)

 Note that "Step 1:" is a bigger font than "Fill Out The Form Above."
 Ugh, does that mean we have to create two separate elements and meticulously position them side-by-side?
-Thankfully, no. We can more easily solve this problem using another HTML tag: the `<span>`.
+Thankfully, no. We can more easily solve this problem using another HTML element: the `<span>`.
 Rewrite your `<h3>` to look like this:

 ```html
 <h3>Step 1: <span>Fill Out The Form Above.</span></h3>
 ```

 Refresh the browser.
 Nothing's changed!
-That's because the `<span>` tag doesn't affect anything visually.
+That's because the `<span>` element doesn't affect anything visually.
 It's an inline element meant for highlighting sections of larger text blocks, where the highlighting is something we define ourselves with CSS.
 Let's do that now:

 ```css
 .steps span {